IPhone 17

 The iPhone 17 is a smartphone developed and marketed by Apple that is part of the nineteenth generation of the iPhone.
+Succeeding the iPhone 16, the device was announced alongside the higher-priced, refreshed iPhone 17 Pro and 17 Pro Max and the new iPhone Air during an Apple Event at Apple Park in Cupertino, California, on September 9, 2025.

+History

-Succeeding the iPhone 16, the device was announced alongside the higher-priced iPhone 17 Pro and 17 Pro Max and iPhone Air during an Apple Event at Apple Park in Cupertino, California, on September 9, 2025, and released on September 19.
+The device was announced alongside the higher-priced, refreshed iPhone 17 Pro and 17 Pro Max and the new iPhone Air during an Apple Event at Apple Park in Cupertino, California, on September 9, 2025, and released on September 19.
+In a break with the iPhone Plus product line that had existed for the previous three generations, Apple did not unveil an iPhone 17 Plus.
+Its role in the product lineup was replaced by the new iPhone Air, which represented a strategic shift to a lighter, thinner product.